 When you embark on a surrogacy journey, you’ll learn all kinds of new medical and legal terminology.
-Something that you will hear referenced often, from the attorney’s office to the hospital, is a pre-birth order.
-This legal document is key to assigning parentage and is an important step in the surrogacy process – though at what point it occurs can vary by state.
-Depending on where your child is born, this parentage document will be completed either pre- or post-birth.
+Something that you will hear referenced often, from the attorney’s office to the hospital, is the legal parentage process and accompanying legal documents.
+This process is the critical step whereby parentage is determined – though at what point and in what manner this occurs can vary by state.
+Depending on where your child is born, the legal parentage process will be completed either pre- or post-birth.

 The pre-birth process means that the relevant state law provides an avenue for the parties to present an order to a judge for entry prior to the child being born that establishes the intended parent(s) as the legal parents of the child.
 It will also likely direct the hospital to release the child to the intended parents after discharge and order the state’s Office of Vital Records to name the intended parents on the child’s birth certificate.

 What does post-birth mean?

 The post-birth process is overall procedurally the same as the pre-birth, but it occurs after the child is born.
 Often this is because the relevant state law contemplates the existence of a live child before anything can be filed or entered.
 But the ultimate result is the same – a birth certificate with the intended parents’ names and secure legal parentage of the child in favor of the intended parents.